-The snoop-entry-time is the amount of time an entry will remain in the snooping table (in seconds) after being added.
-An entry is added when a "JOIN" is seen from a multicast client.
-Any new joins (triggered by upstream queries) will reset the timeout back to seconds.
-If no additional joins are seen, the entry will expire after seconds.
+The snoop-entry-time value is the amount of time an entry will remain in the snooping table (in seconds) after being added.
+An entry is added when a join is seen from a multicast client.
+Any new joins (triggered by upstream queries) will reset the timeout back to the value of seconds.
+If no additional joins are seen, the entry will expire after the value of seconds.
 Default is 130.